Influenza

 How does the flu vaccine differ from the COVID-19 vaccine?

 Coronavirus vaccines and flu shots use distinctly different technologies against different viruses, but they still have the same job of teaching our immune system how to recognize and attack a virus.
 Both shots may trigger side effects such as fatigue, chills, and low-grade fever.
-The COVID-19 vaccine appears to be even more effective than the flu vaccine at preventing severe disease, along with hospitalization and death.
+The COVID-19 vaccine appears to be even more effective at preventing severe disease due to COVID-19, along with hospitalization and death.

 Where can I get a flu vaccine at UT Southwestern?

-UT Southwestern is offering flu shots to our patients at our retail pharmacies and at doctors' offices for existing patients.
+UT Southwestern is offering flu shots to current patients at our retail pharmacies and doctors' offices.
 Check with your providers about availability.